CaptainSapphire/PH-s-Blog/_posts/2026-06-30-Research in Sedgwick.md

 The file_name was absolutely necessary since it serves as an individual id or key to each entry/row.
 The "animal_observed" column exists because we already know we never had more than one species in a shot at a time.
 The "shot-burst" was not very helpful, but we included in to be safe.
 The time, seperated in such a way, is done so it is computer readable and easy to work with.
 The temperature was in celcius, hence the name.
 The "file_type" was also uneccessary, since every file that was entered from the camera was a jpg, and could have been included in the "README.md" instead. <br><br>
 Note: While we did not make a literal markdown file in Google Sheets, we worked with what time we had and did leave some clarifying notes and information about the data. <br><br>

 We then presented the data, sharing how we organized the data into a readable, usable format.
+The critiques provided to us/things to consider next time was:
+- Crew Name, field data recorded by, camera type, camera serial number, bearing in degrees
+- latitude and longitude, elevation, site ID, data and time of retrieval
+- SD card id, # of images captured, battery charge, battery type, etc
+- moon phase and cloud cover (affects the animals we are observing)

 ## Takeaways